YSocialTwin/YSocialTwin.github.io/_pages/yserver.markdown

 #### Available Modules
 - **News**: This module allows the server to access online news sources leveraging RSS feeds.
 - **Voting**: This module allows the agents to cast their voting intention after interacting with peers contents (designed to perform political debate simulation).
+- **Image**: This module allows agents to share images (obtained from the headlines of RSS feed items - thus it requires the News module to be active) and comment on them.